 For our chapters and groups events we’ve started to offer new “special access events” (also known as “Bucket List Experiences”) with the goal of engaging more/new alumni via these once-in-a-lifetime type events.
 Examples include:

 Alumni Making New and Unique Connections at Regional Events

 Elisa Fanucchi ’12 and Mritunjay Kumar M.S. ’15 both recently relocated to the Austin area.
 At the Austin’s New Year Leadership Happy Hour these two not only met new Broncos, but they also realized they were neighbors, living in the very same apartment complex!

 POUND Rockout Workout Party

-Initiated by Board Member Jane Davaransky ’00, this hugely successful volunteer-led, volunteer-driven event brought alumna and POUND Rockout instructor Sonia Li ’00 to campus to lead a free class on the Donohoe Alumni House Lawn.
+Initiated by Board Member Jane Davaransky ’00, this hugely successful volunteer-led, volunteer-driven event brought alumna and POUND Rockout instructor Sonia Li ’00 to campus to lead a free class on the Bannan Alumni House Lawn.
 Broncos teaching Broncos!

 Programs offer alumni engagement opportunities outside the traditional event format and allow us to engage alumni no matter where they live.

 - This year we launched of a new community-building online platform, known as Switchboard.
 Switchboard creates meaningful, recurring, and high-value engagement where alumni can ask for what they need and offer what they have to give.
 We achieved our one-year goal of 1,000 in the first six months!

 - The Mission Wine Collection (in its second year) was in such high demand that it resulted in a record-breaking sell out of Testarossa Winery's Santa Lucia Highland Chardonnay within months of launching